 Chris has been known to play as many as 350 gigs a year, making him one of the most hard-working singer-songwriters in the UK.
 He’s had endorsements from Carl Barat of The Libertines, Will Ferrell’s ‘Funny Or Die’, Paddy McGuinness, Jamie Lawson and Steve Lamacq of BBC 6 Music.
 As a performer, he has shared the stage with Super Hans (Channel 4), Mark Radcliffe (BBC Radio 2), Peter Hook of Joy Division and Tony Hadley of Spandau Ballet.

-Originally from Northwich in Cheshire, Chris began writing and producing demo albums from age 17.
+Originally from Northwich in Cheshire, Chris began writing and producing demo albums annually from age 17.
 He writes storytelling songs about the ironic comedy in everything from drunken romance, celebrity worship, football hooligans and small town problems.
 Chris has performed at Glastonbury Festival, The Great Escape, Latitude Festival and The Edinburgh Fringe.
 He’s also performed as the support act for Channel 4’s Peep Show character, Super Hans, at Manchester Academy.